Owners: Jill and Jason Lydic

-Red (not his real name) is a native of Western North Carolina, hopping around between Hendersonville, Fletcher, Leicester, Candler, and now Asheville.
-He and his wife Rhiannon (pictured in this adorable wedding photo) have three rescue dogs: Buddy, Deegan, and Charley Rose.
+Red (not his real name) is a native of Western North Carolina, hopping around between Hendersonville, Fletcher, Leicester, Candler, Asheville, and now Waynesville.
+He and his wife Rhiannon have four rescue dogs: Buddy, Deegan, Charley Rose, and Boone.
 Red is balancing work and school with the goal of becoming a social worker when he grows up.
 Red is shy at first but once you get to know him he really comes out of his shell (or crate).
 When he’s not working or in class, you can often find the Carithers out hiking with the dogs.
 Also, little known fact: Red is Larry Bird’s half brother.